Realism Control One-step Diffusion for Real-World Image Super-Resolution: Related Work

 To reduce the computational cost during inference, one-step diffusion methods have been proposed.
 These methods utilize model distillation techniques specifically designed for diffusion models, including progressive distillation~\cite{meng2023distillation, salimans2022progressive}, consistency models~\cite{song2023consistency}, distribution matching distillation~\cite{yin2024one, yin2024improved}, and variational score distillation (VSD)~\cite{wang2024prolificdreamer, nguyen2024swiftbrush}.
 In the context of Real-ISR, OSEDiff~\cite{wu2024one} employs the VSD strategy to achieve one-step diffusion based on a pre-trained SD model.
 Similarly, S3Diff~\cite{zhang2024degradation-s3diff} directly employs a distilled Stable Diffusion Turbo (SD-T) model for Real-ISR.
 Recent works including ADCSR~\cite{chen2025adversarial} and TSD-SR~\cite{dong2025tsd} also improve OSD performance and efficiency.
 InvSR\cite{yue2025arbitrary} offers a flexible sampling mechanism with arbitrary-steps (1-5) diffusion.

 However, while time efficiency is improved, another dilemma arises: one-step diffusion methods struggle to generate diverse outputs balancing fidelity and realism—a critical requirement for real-world applications—unlike multi-step approaches that achieve this through progressive noise scheduling.
 In other words, current one-step diffusion methods for Real-ISR cannot control fidelity and realism as effectively as their multi-step counterparts.
 Some techniques, such as ControlNet models~\cite{zhang2023adding}, can enhance HR image generation by controlling semantic content but cannot achieve pixel-level control and require additional conditions, such as extra images or depth maps.
-Therefore, these techniques cannot be directly employed in one-step diffusion methods for Real-ISR. {PiSA-SR~\cite{sun2025pixel} controls fidelity and realism by training and inference with two different LoRA~\cite{hu2022lora} modules within the U-Net and two-step diffusion, which obviously increases the computational cost compared to using a single step.} Thus, a simple, efficient, and generalizable method for fidelity-realism control in OSD for Real-ISR remains essential.
+Therefore, these techniques cannot be directly employed in one-step diffusion methods for Real-ISR. {OFTSR~\cite{zhu2024oftsr} achieves fidelity trade-offs through trajectory alignment distillation, but lacks degradation-aware mechanisms for real-world scenarios.
+PiSA-SR~\cite{sun2025pixel} controls fidelity and realism by training and inference with two different LoRA~\cite{hu2022lora} modules and two-step diffusion, which obviously increases the computational cost compared to using a single step.} Thus, a simple, efficient, and generalizable method for fidelity-realism control in OSD for Real-ISR remains essential.